 Buying hoppy beer that’s not fresh

 The number-one mistake.
-An old IPA doesn’t taste “okay”—it tastes like cardboard and onion.
+An old IPA does not taste okay.
 Always check the date on hoppy styles.

 Buying by label art